Phone-GWP-group

 How many Christmas cards are sent each year in the UK?

-The Royal Mail estimates that it delivers 150 million cards during the Christmas period.
-On average, each person in the UK sends and receives 17 Christmas cards.
-Other sources claim that one billion Christmas cards are sold in the UK annually.
+The Royal Mail estimates that it delivers around 150 million cards during the Christmas period.
+On average, each person in the UK sends around 16 Christmas cards; other sources claim that one billion Christmas cards are sold in the UK each year.

 Other Christmas card and card packaging facts include: